 |Years into Retirement||Aggressive||Growth||Balanced||Moderate||Conservative||Preservation|

 The tool deducts an assumed inflation rate of 3.0% from the annual rate of return so that the effect of inflation is reflected in the final results, which are expressed in terms of current or today's dollars.

-Total Retirement Savings is the amount of money a household has to spend during retirement based on the accumulated retirement savings at retirement.
+Total Retirement Assets is the amount of money a household has to spend during retirement based on the accumulated retirement assets at retirement.
+An asset is anything with commercial or exchange value owned by a business, institution or individual.
+Examples include cash, real estate and investments.
 The tool starts with the Annual Retirement Spending Goal and subtracts Social Security, pension and other income received during retirement (if indicated in the tool) to determine what amount should be withdrawn from Retirement Savings.
 If your Social Security, pension and other income meets or exceeds your Annual Retirement Spending Goal, no withdrawal from Retirement Savings will occur.

-For those planning for retirement, the maximum age of the Changes in Retirement Savings Over Time graph is calculated 30 years from the Retirement Age for primary user.
-For those already retired, the maximum age of the Changes in Retirement Savings Over Time graph is calculated 30 years from the current age for primary user.
+For those planning for retirement, the maximum age of the Changes in Accumulated Retirement Assets Over Time graph is calculated 30 years from the Retirement Age for the primary user.
+For those already retired, the maximum age of the Changes in Retirement Assets Over Time graph is calculated 30 years from the current age for the primary user.